richplastow/20231104-running-rust-four-ways/README.md

    type 'powershell', and click the 'Windows PowerShell' app
 2. Check that Node.js is installed:
    `node --version`
-   If you see `node : The term 'node' is not recognized ...`
+   If you see `The term 'node' is not recognized ...`
    instead of installing Node directly, [install `nvm-windows` ](https://github.com/coreybutler/nvm-windows#installation--upgrades) and:
    `nvm install lts`